Official NAQT Rules

 - The tournament director may consult with game officials, outside experts, governing bodies, NAQT itself, or other relevant authorities to ensure a properly run tournament and proper adjudication of protests and anomalous situations.

-- If unexpected circumstances make it impossible to follow these rules (e.g., computer failure makes it impossible to provide supplemental questions or a medical emergency requires a team to leave in the middle of a match), the tournament director may adopt an alternative course of action that best embodies the goals of these rules and the spirit of the competition.
+- If unexpected circumstances make it impossible to follow these rules (e.g., computer failure makes it impossible to provide supplemental questions or a medical emergency requires a team to leave in the middle of a game), the tournament director may adopt an alternative course of action that best embodies the goals of these rules and the spirit of the competition.

 - While the clock is stopped (see Rule F.8) or at the end of a game, players and coaches may ask game officials to announce the score, verify the correctness of the score, verify that a buzzer system is working, clarify a rule, or otherwise answer questions pertinent to the competition.
 Game officials will not announce the score aloud at other times, though it may be available by other means (e.g., through an electronic scoreboard).